Income criteria

 - The rent received is less than 165% of the current mortgage payment.
 We'll include the difference in the affordability calculation.

-- We treat let properties as self-financing where the rent received is at least 165% of the current mortgage payments.
+- We treat let properties as self-financing where the property is let on an AST.
+And the rent received is at least 165% of the current mortgage payments.

 - Evidence of the latest three months’ rental payments using the Applicant’s latest three months' bank statements.^